guohaoyu110/Angular_Message_App/README.md

 Experimental project about Angular.
 Explore creating components, using MongoDB, adding user authentication and deploying the app.

-Get familiar with Angular Material
+Get familiar with Angular Material and RESTful API